how Δ-44203 built a visor and why

 a simple method is window tinting foil. this unit forgot to record the precise specifications, so the precise numbers are a reconstruction: a 75% transparent foil (blocking 25% of incoming light) should be enough to make it a lot harder to see from the outside in, while making it not too hard to see through the visor. (it helps that to see out, light only needs to pass through the visor once; to see what is inside, light needs to enter the visor, bounce off the object and then come back out. another multiplicative bonus!)

-a more complicated method is to use dyes to darken the faceplate plastic. this unit has not attempted this, but if the reader is curious please beep at it and it will compile some sources and/or contacts.
+a more complicated method is to use dyes to darken the faceplate plastic. this unit has not attempted this, so it shall link to Tommy Swanson's thread on dyeing a 6800. if the reader is curious please beep at it and it will compile some sources and/or contacts.

 the bad news if one uses foil is that it will never quite stick perfectly: the faceplate of a 6800 respirator has curves and a sheet of foil considers that to be rather egregious behavior. there will be bubbles or small imperfections in the foil no matter what happens. the good news is that small imperfections are only noticeable from the outside if one looks carefully under the right lighting conditions, and even harder to notice from the inside.